Five DTC Growth Moves to Optimize Your Investments

 The most successful DTC brands started with an unmet need, filling some area of behavioral white space.
 Millennials, for example, wanted to start investing but felt ignored.
 Companies like E-Trade and Charles Schwab seemed like their parents’ tools.
 Robinhood, with its “investing for everyone” credo, stepped in to draw millions of new stock-market investors, with impressive (and occasionally controversial) results.

 Our favorite example is Lemonade, which has used behavioral nudges and machine thinking to become the most disruptive force in homeowners, renters, condo and now pet insurance.
 In return for signing the honesty pledge, customers get transparent prices and lightning-fast service.
-While many Gen X-and-older customers may not have heard of it, young people love it.
+While many Gen X and older customers may not have heard of it, young people love it.
 “I just bought insurance on Lemonade,” one of my young associates told me the other day.
 “And the user experience was freaking awesome.”
 Has anyone ever said that about insurance until Lemonade came along?

 2. Ending Churn Through Customer Obsession

 Given the massive spending needed to acquire customers, the strongest brands are those that maximize that investment.
-Strong retention requires a shift in focus from product obsession (the natural starting point for so many DTC companies) to
+Strong retention requires a shift in focus from product obsession (the natural starting point for so many DTC companies) to true customer obsession.

 Stitch Fix is continually updating its offer, finding new ways to please existing customers and new customers to please.
 Its core offer is a fashion fix with five carefully curated choices, and millions love how the personalization gets more accurate over time.
 But many don’t want to shop this way.
 So it recently introduced Direct Buy, enabling old and new customers to dive deep into single categories, boosting incremental sales.